Modified Axelrod Model Showing Opinion Convergence And Polarization In Realistic Scale-Free Networks: Simulation Results And Effects Of Different Model Parameters

 \subsection{Feature Evolution}

 We begin by investigating the time evolution of opinions by fixing all other model parameters to the ones listed in Table~\ref{T:parameters}.
-Figure~\ref{fig:normal_vary_steps} shows the time evolution of agents opinions.
+Fig.~\ref{fig:normal_vary_steps} shows the time evolution of agents opinions.
 Clearly, opinion spreads as time progresses.
-When the mean number of interactions per agent $t$ is less than $\approx 80$, the opinion distribution roughly follows the Gaussian distribution whose mean is zero and the standard deviation increases gradually.
-When $t \gtrsim 80$, extreme opinions start to emerge.
+When the mean number of interactions per agent $t$ is less than $\approx 20$, the opinion distribution roughly follows the Gaussian distribution whose mean is zero and the standard deviation increases gradually.
+When $t \gtrsim 20$, extreme opinions start to emerge.
 In addition, the fractional increase of extreme opinions accelerates.
 Eventually, extreme opinions dominate, and nearly all agents have extreme opinions on all features.
 That is to say, opinions become extremely polarized.

-This result can be qualitatively understood as follows.
+Our simulation result can be qualitatively understood as follows.
 Since the agreement threshold $a$ is less than the standard deviation of the initial opinion $\sigma$, a sizable fraction of neighboring agents is dissimilar.
 Their interactions gradually lead to opinion polarization.
 Once a non-negligible portion of the opinion is polarized, our evolution rules accelerate further polarization for it is harder and harder to find a similar agent pair which consists of an agent with moderate opinion and another agent with an extreme opinion on the same feature.
 As a consequence, it is no longer possible to pull enough extreme opinion agents back to moderate ones.
 Thus, an extremely polarized society is formed in the end.
-Readers will find in Secs.~\ref{Subsec:effect_N}--\ref{Subsec:effect_a} that the formation of extremely polarized opinion is a genuine and common feature of our model using reasonable parameters rather than the result of a cherry-picked set of parameters.
+Readers will find in our subsequent analysis that the formation of extremely polarized opinion is a genuine and common feature of our model using reasonable parameters rather than the result of a cherry-picked set of parameters.
 (Surely, opinions are never polarized if $\sigma \approx 0$ or $\kappa \approx 0$.
 However, these sets of parameters are atypical and unrealistic.)

+Let us compare our opinion distribution results with several models on market.
+The three closest models on market are the ones reported by Chau \emph{et al.}~\cite{Chau2014}, Jager and Amblard~\cite{JAmodel} as well as Liu \emph{et al.}~\cite{LMXF23}.
+They used Euclidean metric bounded confidence with assimilation as well as contrast dynamics.
+Agents are placed on a complete graph in Refs.~\cite{Chau2014,JAmodel}, regular 2-d lattice in Ref.~\cite{JAmodel} and a ring in Ref.~\cite{LMXF23}.
+Using suitable parameters, the eventual agent opinion distributions in these two models exhibit bipolar extreme polarization very similar to ours.